Austin Flint II

 Austin Flint II (March 28, 1836 – September 21, 1915) was an American physician.
 He carried out extensive experimental investigations in human physiology and made several important discoveries.
-He assisted in establishing the glycogenic function of the liver; showed that one of the functions of the liver is to separate from the blood the cholesterin, which is a product of the nervous system.
+He assisted in establishing the glycogenic function of the liver; showed that one of the functions of the liver is to separate the cholesterol, a product of the nervous system, from the blood.
 This becomes a constituent of the bile, and is afterward converted into what he named "stercorin" (better known as coprosterol), the odorous principle of feces.